 #2 - Naturally beautiful: By all objective measures, Budapest is shockingly pretty.
 Divided by the Danube River, Buda sits majestically on top of hilly greeneries that were once the eastern bastion of the Roman Empire.
 The hot-springs-rich Gellért Hill and the medieval Castle District, parts of UNESCO’s World Heritage sites, graciously look down at the flatlands of Pest, which is boiling with energy.
 In-between is Margaret Island, a leafy weekend hangout for locals.

 #3 - Unique local population: Flanked by Germanic and Slavic populations in most neighboring countries, Hungarians are an outlier with a unique language and Asiatic ancestry.
 The local population today is of course a breed of all sorts, bearing Germanic, Slavic, Turkish, Romanian, and Jewish cultural and ethnic marks adopted over the centuries.
-Hungarians can seem to shut themselves down from talking to visitors, more so than locals in other countries.
+Hungarians can seem to shut themselves down from visitors, more so than locals in other countries.
 Perhaps this is due to the unique Hungarian language that renders it difficult to communicate with non-Hungarians.

 #4 - Unhurried lifestyle: The slower, laid-back, relaxed lifestyle that characterizes Balkan cities like Belgrade has left a welcome mark in Budapest too (part of it also stems from communism, when the absence of economic incentives created an unrushed pace to life).
 This is best enjoyed during the warm weather months - come summertime, a specific energy absorbs Budapest.
 Cafés and restaurants take over sidewalks and the nightlife buzz, often enhanced by live music, lasts into the wee hours.

-#12 - Clean & Safe: Compared to most European capitals, Budapest is safe and clean.
+#13 - Clean & Safe: Compared to most European capitals, Budapest is safe and clean.
 When walking around downtown districts, even at night, you don't need to worry about looking behind your shoulder.
 The outer parts of districts 6-9 (beyond the Grand Boulevard) are generally poorer and become eerily quiet at night, but those too are safe.
 As for cleanliness, the formula is simple enough: plenty of sidewalk trash cans and garbage collectors make Budapest’s streets litter-free.

-#13 - Excellent Public Transportation: One of the heritages of over four decades of communism is that people come to expect the state to act as a surrogate mother.
-When it came transportation, since few people had cars at the time, locals relied on buses, trams, trolleys, and subways, which cost close to nothing.
+#14 - Excellent Public Transportation: One of the heritages of over four decades of communism is that people come to expect the state to act as a surrogate mother.
+When it came to transportation, since few people had cars at the time, locals relied on buses, trams, trolleys, and subways, which cost close to nothing.
 To this day, Budapest has exceptional public transport coverage across the city.
 And it's still cheap too.